Rydozz15/git-test/Cheat_sheet.md

   - git add . is read as git | add | ., where the period represents everything in the current directory;
   - git commit -m "message" is read as git | commit -m | "message"; and
   - git status is read as git | status | (no destination).
+### Atomic comits
+- A commit that includes changes related to ==only one feature or task== of your program.
+>Reasons behind it: first, if something you change turns out to cause some problems, it is easy to revert the specific change without losing other changes; and second, it enables you to write better commit messages.